-This place was once nothing but a destructive site for 1920s floods.
-However, it now boasts lots of magnificence and rich history.
+This place was once nothing but ruins during the 1920s floods.
+However, it now boasts lots of magnificent and rich history.

-Apart from site seeing at the beautiful buildings, you also get to enjoy shopping.
-Oh, did I mention great food?
+Apart from sightseeing the beautiful buildings, you also get to enjoy shopping.
+Oh, did I mention the great food?
 Trust me; you want to dine in this place.

 There are also galleries that you’ll enjoy.
 A walk at the central area, downtown will give you that special Yuma feel.
-And, yes, you’ll love a photo session at the incredible “Downtown Yuma” post.
+And, yes, you’ll be able to enjoy a photo session at the incredible “Downtown Yuma” post.

 3) Visit the Gateway Park

 One of the things that make Yuma city stand out is outdoor fun.
-The over 35 public parks are there to ensure you experience nothing less.
+The over 35 public parks are there to make sure you experience nothing less.

 Gateway park sits at the end of Madison Avenue, downtown Yuma and the banks of the Colorado River.
 Just above it is the magnificent ‘ocean-to-ocean’ bridge.

-Is that all?
-No. There’s yet another fantastic sandy beach around, so you get to enjoy a fulfilling swim during the summer and build castles with the sand.
+And that isn’t all.
+There’s yet another fantastic sandy beach around, so you get to enjoy a fulfilling swimming session during the summer and build sandcastles.
 So much beauty in a single place, right?

-I’m not yet done.
-Do you have kids?
-There’s a special place for them too.
-The kids’ playground with two fishing docks will be an overdose of fun to them.
-But who said too much fun kills anyway?
+There’s a special place for children too.
+The kids’ playground the fishing docks will be a ton of fun to them.

-The place is also a hot picnic spot with numerous shelters, barbecue spots, showers, and restrooms.
+The place is also a hot spot for picnics because of the shelters, barbecue spots, and restrooms.

 4) Sanguinetti House Museum and Gardens